citp/privacy-policy-historical/u/un/unc/uncc.edu.md

-> *The following text is extracted and transformed from the uncc.edu privacy policy that was archived on 2008-06-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080629034818id_/http%3A//info.uncc.edu/redirect/%3Fp%3Dprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the uncc.edu privacy policy that was archived on 2008-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217122753id_/http%3A//info.uncc.edu/redirect/%3Fp%3Dprivacy) for the most accurate reproduction.*

-# Office of General Counsel | UNC Charlotte
+# Office of Legal Affairs | UNC Charlotte

 The University of North Carolina at Charlotte has created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses our information gathering and dissemination practices for the website www.uncc.edu and the network of websites making up the UNC Charlotte network.